 - Communities of Practice: Communities of practice are groups of people who share a common interest or expertise and work together to share knowledge and solve problems.
 These communities can be formal or informal and foster collaboration, innovation, and learning within an organization.

 - Knowledge Repositories: These centralized databases store and organize knowledge assets, such as documents, policies, procedures, and best practices.
 These repositories can be accessed by employees across the organization, making knowledge more accessible and easy to share.

 - Knowledge Transfer: Knowledge transfer involves transferring knowledge from one person or group to another.
 This can be done through mentoring, coaching, job shadowing, or other methods.
+It can also be taken literally.
+For example, you can convert scanned PDFs to Word to ensure that an employee has access to the knowledge on the PDF, thus transferring it from one document to another.
 In addition, knowledge transfer is significant when key employees retire or leave the organization to ensure their knowledge and expertise are not lost.